thenativeweb/wolkenkit-documentation/lib/docs/latest/guides/adding-authentication/adding-authentication.md

 # Introduction

+## Thinking about Security.

+When thinking about security, you have to think about authentication and authorization with respect to three aspects, due to the CQRS and the event-based architecture:

+* Who is allowed to send commands, such as send and like?
+* Who is allowed to receive events, such as sent and liked?
+* Who is allowed to run queries, such as listing any previously sent messages?

+For the first iteration, we saw that it was sensible to allow everything to everyone, even to anonymous users.
+This made it easier to initially test and debug the application.
+This means that you were not able to add identity management for the first iteration.
+Instead, you will do this once the base of your application is up and running.

+But now, we should have to functunality to only allow authenticated users to communicate.

+IF you have followed along our previous guide, you would now be having a small chat Web-App (without authentication) which is able to send messages.

 ![Our chat Web-App without authentication](auth0.png)

-While you have created your Chat Web-App, What is still missing is the handling of authentication and authorization of your users.
+What is still missing is the handling of authentication and authorization of your users.
 To avoid having to worry about these things in every application, you can outsource this to a trusted third party, an **identity provider**.
 Its primary job is to identify your **users** and to issue **tokens** for them, similar to a passport.

 Then, your **users need to send this token with every request**, so your backend can verify the validity of the token and identify the user based on the data stored in the token, or the **claims**.
 Since your application relies on an external service for handling identity, it becomes the **relying party**.